-We send updates every month.
+We send regular updates.
 Sign up below to be added to the list and check out the archive below.

 These updates and thoughts were initially created by and for the Maverick Community founder team.
 We decided to make them public as we believe putting these notes into the universe will bring more value to others and the overall mission compared to any potential downsides.

 Our goal is to allow for an inside look at our building process to encourage other potential entrepreneurs thinking about starting a business, help build exactly what future wellness professional entrepreneurs are looking for, and spread our message of making wellness and fitness more accessible.

 Additionally, this information will be a helpful database for institutional knowledge.
 We plan to build a remote-first company where our employees can work wherever is best for them, and sharing the beginnings of the company will help us ensure all team members understand the type of culture we are striving to create.